diegoparrilla/slate/source/index.html.md

 ------------ | --------- | -----------
 token | No | API Key of the owner.
 You can choose to pass the API Key in the header or in the Query String. callback | Yes | Function to invoke when using JSONP model.
-CONTINENT_CODE | Yes | [Continent code](https://datahub.io/core/continent-codes) to remove from the QUARANTINE-CONTINENT blacklist
+CONTINENT_CODE | Yes | [Continent code](https://datahub.io/core/continent-codes) to remove from the QUARANTINE-CONTINENT blocklist

 ### Response